Healthdirect Free Australian health advice you can count on.

 • Sugars are a type of carbohydrate.

-• Foods and drinks may contain a combination of naturally-occurring sugars and added sugars.
+• Foods and drinks may contain naturally occurring sugars and added sugars.

-• Overconsumption of sugar can lead to obesity and other health risks.
+• Eating too much sugar can lead to obesity and other health risks.

 What is sugar?

-A sugar is a type of carbohydrate.
+Sugars are a form of carbohydrate.
 Like other carbohydrates, sugars are a source of energy for your body.
-Sugars can occur naturally in foods or be added to foods and drinks.
+Sugars occur naturally in foods and can also be added to foods and drinks.

-There is no difference chemically between naturally-occurring sugar and added sugar.
-Naturally-occurring sugars are not necessarily healthier than added sugars.
-But naturally-occurring sugars are more likely to be in foods alongside useful nutrients such as fibre, and vitamins and minerals.
+Naturally occurring sugars are not necessarily healthier than added sugars.
+But they are more likely to be found in foods alongside useful nutrients such as:

 Some foods and drinks contain a combination of both natural sugars and added sugars.
-For example, yoghurt contains lactose, a sugar that is naturally present in dairy foods, but may also contain sugar added by the manufacturer to sweeten the taste.
+For example, yoghurt contains lactose, a sugar that is naturally present in dairy foods.
+It may also contain sugar added by the manufacturer to sweeten the taste.

 What are the health risks of added sugar?

-• tooth decay — acid produced by bacteria can attack tooth enamel, causing permanent cavities in teeth.
-High-sugar diets can feed these bacteria.
+Acid produced by bacteria can attack your tooth enamel, causing permanent cavities in teeth.
+These bacteria feed off sugar.
+So, a high-sugar diets can also increase your risk of cavities and tooth decay.

 Should I limit the amount of sugar I consume?